Pragith/pragith/_drafts/institute-from-tomorrow.md

 show-avatar: true
 ---

-b'Huh!
+Huh!
 Happy moments over.
-Now time to go to institute for AIEEE and DCE classes.'
+Now time to go to institute for AIEEE and DCE classes.